YMCA Camp Tecumseh: Programs

 Also, for campers aged 13–17, there are Adventure Trip programs available.
-These are one to two adventures that take the campers on an unforgettable journey to some of America’s most beautiful outdoor destinations.
+These are one to two adventures that take the campers on an unforgettable journey to some of America's most beautiful outdoor destinations.
 Types of adventure trips include whitewater rafting, sailing, and horsepacking.

 When campers reach the age of 15 and can no longer return to summer camp, they have the option of returning for the two-week Campers In Leadership Training (CILT) Program.
 This program is for campers who have completed their sophomore year of high school and wish to further develop their leadership skills.
-They’ll receive a “behind the scenes” look on the workings of camp and have the ability to directly shadow and learn from older Day Camp and Resident Camp counselors.
+They receive a "behind the scenes" look on the workings of camp and have the ability to directly shadow and learn from older Day Camp and Resident Camp counselors.

 During the fall, winter, and spring months, Camp Tecumseh hosts a multitude of Outdoor Education programs for primary schools.
-These programs include Pioneer Heritage (Indiana History) for grades 3-5, Earthship Journey (Environmental Awareness) for grades 4-6, Foundations for Success (Character Development) for grades 6-8, Discovering Nature (Environmental Awareness) for grades 1-3, Christmas in the Colonies (Indiana History) for grades 3-5, and Project American Life (Citizenship) for grades 5-8.
+These programs include Pioneer Heritage (Indiana History) for grades 3–5, Earthship Journey (Environmental Awareness) for grades 4–6, Foundations for Success (Character Development) for grades 6–8, Discovering Nature (Environmental Awareness) for grades 1–3, Christmas in the Colonies (Indiana History) for grades 3–5, and Project American Life (Citizenship) for grades 5–8.

 Camp Tecumseh also hosts many outdoor retreats and events for groups such as Indian/Adventure Guides & Princesses, Girl Scouts, Boy Scouts, church groups, conferences, and family camps.
 The Tecumseh Leadership Center also holds year-round events for high school and college groups, corporate groups, and other conferences.
 It hosts yearly quilting camps and sometimes even family reunions.